 When you’re still mid-way through winter, it always seems too early to start thinking about spring.

-And yet … the buds on our Anzac peach trees are definitely starting to swell.
-Have you looked at your peach trees recently?
+And yet … the buds on our Anzac peach trees are usually starting to swell while it still feels like winter.

-Rather than having to monitor the whole orchard, we just go and look at the Anzacs and almonds to see what’s happening.
+Rather than monitoring the whole orchard, we just look at the Anzacs and almonds to see what’s happening.
 If you want to avoid leaf curl, we strongly recommend you do the same!

 Why should you be watching out for budswell?